Updated: Oct 23

 Empathy is the ability to put yourself in another person’s shoes.
 In other words, it is the ability to understand the other person’s situation and how they might feel as a result.
 We take this ability for granted but it is in fact quite a complex skill.

 Let’s look at the picture.
-How do you think the person feels?
+How do you think the boy feels?
 Why do you think they feel that way?
-How can you tell they feel that way?
-You are probably able to recognise the man’s emotion very easily.
-He is very disappointed.
+How can you tell he feels that way?
+You are probably able to recognise the boy’s emotion very easily.
+He is sad.
 You probably know what you could say to reassure or comfort him.
-You also know that making a comment such as "You should have practised more!" would not be the right thing to say.
+You also know that making a comment such as "You should not ride your bike!" would not be the right thing to say.

 In order to empathise with another person, we first need be able to recognise emotions.
 Most people can easily tell when another person is sad, disappointed, anxious etc. We generally recognise emotions by reading facial expressions and body language.
 We glean an insight into how the other person feels by listening to their tone of voice and we also pick up additional clues from the context or environment.